Kemi Badenoch: Northern Ireland

 In November 2024, Badenoch faced criticism from Eurosceptic MPs, such as Nigel Farage, when she whipped Conservative MPs into abstaining on a vote to introduce passports for household pets travelling between the Great Britain and Northern Ireland.
 As well as a perceived undermining of the Union, critics said that an effective Opposition would oppose the scheme rather than wave it through Parliament.

 In early October 2025, when challenged during an interview with BBC Northern Ireland that the Tory government she was a part of had undermined the Union with mainland Britain by enforcing an Irish Sea border as part of the Brexit negotiations, Badenoch retorted that "the last time I checked, Northern Ireland did vote to leave", despite the fact that N.I. voted to remain in the European Union by a majority of 56% to 44% during the 2016 EU Referendum.
 Foyle MP Colum Eastwood later criticized her comments and claimed it demonstrated how mainland UK politicians did not take important Irish issues seriously.

 In late October 2025, after a former member of the Parachute Regiment known as "Soldier F" was found not guilty of two murders and five attempted murders during a 1972 civil rights march, Badenoch said she was pleased by the verdict, despite the fact that "Soldier F" had previously admitted shooting at least four unarmed civilians on the day in question.
+In May 2026, Badenoch was forced to apologise after a Tory party political video featuring British soldiers storming the Bogside on Bloody Sunday was released to her Twitter account.
+The video, which was made to voice opposition to reforms of the 2023 Legacy and Reconciliation Act, was later branded “disgusting and disgraceful" by Colum Eastwood.